 - Forgive.
 A closely related psychological truth that it took me a long time to absorb: Forgiving doesn’t absolve others of the consequences of their actions, but it does free up the energy I expend in holding them accountable for my pain.
 Holding accounts means that I expect others to change before I can feel better.
 Forgiveness empowers me to move on.

 - Invest in high-quality relationships.
 Again, an abundance of research supports the notion that cultivating close family and friendship ties promotes physical and emotional well being.
 Like everything else associated with health, it takes time, energy, and knowledge to sustain healthy relationships.
+Those with family at home, this is a good time to treasure those ties.
+Those who do not have family at home, keep up phone calls, learn Zoom and do your part in reaching out to communicate with family and friends.

 - Cultivate an understanding of many points of view.
 Getting at the heart of how people develop their points of view on a particular issue, and what values and actions they attach to them, helps me to develop compassion.
 I’ve found that working on this skill has also helped me to refine my attempts to persuade others to see and respect other points of view.